COVID-19: Important information for visitors to Forensicareadmin

 Please continue to check this page for new information which may be relevant to you.

-Across our services, we care for a group of people who are at particularly high risk of having a severe illness associated with the coronavirus.
-As such, we are currently doing everything we can to minimise the risk of spread of this virus into our services, including at Thomas Embling Hospital.
+Across our services, we care for a group of people who are at particularly high risk of having a severe illness associated with COVID-19.
+As such, we are doing everything we can to minimise the risk of spread of this virus into our services, including at Thomas Embling Hospital.